DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SG-Sheet-List.md

 <sub>Note: the version on the image may not reflect the [latest version of SheetGen](https://diroots.com/revit-plugins/batch-create-revit-sheets-and-place-views-with-sheetgen/).</sub>

-2. Options to duplicate sheets in batch.
+2. Options for duplicating sheets in batch.

 - Set a number of copies
 - Select the checkbox if you want to Duplicate Views from sheet